CCIG-Champalimaud/adell-mri/README.md

 |-class: class_for_entry_1
 ```

-Then, using some minor JSON manipulation and [`MONAI`](https://monai.io/) I am able to easily construct data ingestion pipelines for training.
+Then, using some minor JSON manipulation and [`MONAI`](https://monai.io/) we am able to easily construct data ingestion pipelines for training.

 ## Implemented methods for segmentation

-* [**U-Net**](https://www.nature.com/articles/s41592-018-0261-2) - different versions are required for 2D and 3D, but here I developed a class that is able to coordinate the operations to setup both (this idea was based on the MONAI implementation of the U-Net)
+* [**U-Net**](https://www.nature.com/articles/s41592-018-0261-2) - different versions are required for 2D and 3D, but here we developed a class that is able to coordinate the operations to setup both (this idea was based on the MONAI implementation of the U-Net)
 * [**U-Net++**](https://pubmed.ncbi.nlm.nih.gov/32613207/) - very similar to U-Net but features [DenseNet](https://arxiv.org/abs/1608.06993)-like skip connections and skip connections between different resolutions.
 Also features deep supervision at the level of intermediate skip connections
 * [**Anysotropic Hybrid network (AHNet)**](https://arxiv.org/abs/1711.08580) - this network is first trained to segment 2D images and some of the (enconding) layers are then transferred to 3D (mostly by either concatenating weights or adding an extra dimension to the layer).
 * **Branched input U-Net (BrUNet)** - a U-Net model that has different encoders for each input channel